KevinKra/Notes/certifications/aws/solutions_architect/readme.md

 > Ideal for:

-- Applications that have flexible start and end times
+- Applications that have flexible start and end times.
-- Applications that are only feasible at very low compute prices
+- Applications that are only feasible at very low compute prices.
 - Users with urgent computing needs for large amounts of additional capacity.
 - If your spot instance is terminated by EC2, you will not be charged for partial hour usage.
 If you terminate the instance yourself, you will be charged for any hour which the instance ran.